CENTER FOR DEVICES AND RADIOLOGICAL HEALTH OFFICE OF DEVICE EVALUATION

 5.4.2.
-At least 5 days prior to issuance of a 3rd round (or subsequent) decision letter to the sponsor, the lead reviewer will email the CTD and cc: the Office Director notifying them of the Division decision and providing the draft decision letter and review documents.
-If necessary due to time limitations, division management may request that the CTD review the documents concurrently with division management, after branch level review and concurrence.
-The e-mail should have “IDE [ROUND #] ROUND [DECISION] – [file number]” in the subject line.
+At least 5 days prior to issuance of a 3rd round (or subsequent) decision letter to the sponsor, the lead reviewer will email the CT Program representative notifying them of the Division decision and providing the draft decision letter and review documents.
+If necessary due to time limitations, division management may request that the CT Program representative review the documents concurrently with division management, after branch level review and concurrence.
+The e-mail should have "IDE [ROUND #] ROUND [DECISION] – [file number]" in the subject line.

 5.4.3.
-At their discretion, the CTD may request a meeting with the review team prior to issuance of the letter.
+At their discretion, the CT Program representative may request a meeting with the review team prior to issuance of the letter.

 5.5.
 Documentation and Resolution of IDE Application-Specific Issues

 5.5.1.
-If the CTD and the Division are able to identify a mutually agreeable path forward, then the review Division staff is responsible for documenting the decision and the rationale in the administrative file.
+If the CT Program representative and the Division are able to identify a mutually agreeable path forward, then the review Division staff is responsible for documenting the decision and the rationale in the administrative file.

 5.5.3.
-If a mutually agreeable path forward is not reached per 5.5.2, the CT Director will render a decision on behalf of the Office and will summarize in writing the Office Director’s decision, including the interactions with the review team, Division management, and Office management as well as the identified next steps and provide a written memo to be included in the administrative file.
-The Office Director and Division Management should co-sign the memo and either indicate their concurrence with its accuracy or identify and correct inaccuracies.
+If a mutually agreeable path forward is not reached per 5.5.2, the CT Director will render a decision on behalf of the Office and will summarize in writing his/her decision, including the interactions with the review team, Division management, and CT Program representative as well as the identified next steps and provide a written memo to be included in the administrative file.

 5.5.4.
-If a decision is made to modify the deficiencies or approval status for an already issued DSAP or APCN letter, the Division will prepare a corrected IDE letter.
+If a decision is made to modify the deficiencies, study design considerations, or approval status for an already issued letter, the Division will prepare a corrected IDE letter.
 The corrected IDE letter should reference the original letter and the sponsor should be contacted in advance of issuance of the corrected letter to explain what changes have been made and the reason for the changes.

 |VERSION #||REASON FOR CHANGE||Revision DATE||Effective DATE||APPROVING OFFICIAL (NAME/TITLE)|